aneeshdurg/aneeshdurg.github.io/_posts/2023/2023-05-10-keymapper.md

 thumb cluster is pretty cool too.
 I didn't really like the original layout of the keys, so I remapped it using the onboard remapping tool.
 That was nice, but after I while I wanted more complex remappings - what I really wanted was layers.
-Addtionally, the keyboard could not emulate a mouse, and I occasionly like being able to move the cursor with my keyboard, or to at least send "click" and "rightclick" events.
+Additionally, the keyboard could not emulate a mouse, and I occasionally like being able to move the cursor with my keyboard, or to at least send "click" and "rightclick" events.